Symmetry reduction for tunneling defects due to strong couplings to phonons: Dynamic response

 \subsection{Acoustic response}

 We focus on the response to the elastic operator $Q_{xy}$ and observe (neglecting damping at first) \be C_{Q_{xy}Q_{xy}}(z) = \frac{n_2(T) z}{z^2-(2\Delta_kW)^2} + \frac{n_1(T)}{z} \ee which exhibits a relaxational contribution (second term on r.h.s in Eq.(\ref{cq1})) and a resonant contribution (first term on r.h.s in Eq.(\ref{cq1})) which is governed for any defect-phonon coupling by the edge tunnel coupling $\Delta_kW$.
+Note that unlike in the dielectric response we observe here relaxational contributions despite treating a bias symmetric tunneling defect in contrast to two-level system behaviour.
+These relaxational contributions are a result of the degeneracies of the spectrum \cite{Nal01}.

-At weak defect-phonon coupling this was observed before \cite{Nal01}.
-The remarkable result is that for any defect-phonon coupling the tunnel coupling $2\Delta_kW$ governs the acoustic response.
+Remarkably, in Eq.(\ref{cq1}) for any defect-phonon coupling the tunnel coupling $2\Delta_kW$ governs the acoustic response.
 Thus, at strong defect-phonon coupling, the dielectric response is governed by $\Delta_r$ whereas the resonant contribution of the acoustic response is governed by $2\Delta_kW$.
+Measuring both and observing different relevant energies, then, points towards the strong coupling scenario.